Godzilaer/ethanfilip.com/README.md

 # ethanweb.xyz
 This is my portfolio website.

-# Info
-Currently rewriting it using Vite and React.
+It includes a bit about me and my projects, including games.